wp-plugins/picasa/readme.txt

 * can use keyboard shortcut

 = Notice =
-* Lots of Chinese words now.
-Sorry about that.
 * This plugin is not for displaying album in post and page.
 It's different from lots of similar plugins.
 * PHP 5 and higher is required (most web hostor has it)
 * mod_rewrite is required and you must use permalink.